substantial/substantial-dash-client/README.md

 ## Browser Support

-Current versions of Chrome, Firefox, & Safari all work splendidly.
+Current versions of Chrome, Firefox, Safari, & IE (should) all work fine.

-Internet Explorer is not supported :unamused: because:

-* no IE supports HTML5 `EventSource` a.k.a.
-Server Sent Events (possible solutions: polyfill, switch to WebSockets, or an event-stream-as-a-service such as [Pusher](http://pusher.com/))
-* IE < 10 does not support CSS Flexbox
+Older browsers that do not support CSS Flexbox will not display the dashboard layout correctly.

 ## Development